-The Iranian authorities are following people online social-networking activities
+The Iranian authorities are following people online social-networking activities a lot more closely.

 When Houshang Fanaian joined

 it would land him in an Iranian prison.
 That's exactly where he finds himself

 today, however.
 In late May, the 47-year-old Baha'i had one year tacked on to a

 larger prison sentence due to his activities on the social-networking site.